Our Team

 Undergraduate student (August 2024-present)

-Anna is a third-year Biochemistry major and Psychology minor in the Macaulay Honors Program at CCNY.
+Anna is a Biochemistry major and Psychology minor in the Macaulay Honors Program at CCNY.
 She is interested in understanding the mechanisms behind neurodegenerative diseases like Alzheimer’s.
 During her time at the Bronx High School of Science, she studied vagus nerve anatomy and VNS therapy at the Feinstein Institute.
 She plans to pursue an MD/PhD to continue her work in neurodegeneration.
 Outside of academics, Anna enjoys attending concerts and biking around NYC.

-Rotation PhD student (Fall 2024)
+Rotation PhD student (Fall 2025)

-Rotation PhD student (Spring 2025)
+Rotation PhD student (Fall 2025)

-Rotation PhD student (Spring 2025)
+Rotation PhD student (November 2025- present)

 Former Members & Alumni